MiliAxe/uninotes/Networking/Ch1-Kurose.md

 ### Network Core
 These are basically the backbones of the internet.
 They are usually interconnected routers that route the packets that the devices from the network edge send out.
+## Sending packets
+Packets can be sent in ways:
+### Packet switching
+In this approach, data is split into *packets* and the packets are sent to the wild.
+The packets go through different routers and through different routes.
+The packets reach the destination and the destination reassembles them to understand what was going on.
+#### Store and forward
+In packet switching, the router that receives the packet completely stores it, does error checking on it and then decides where to pass it.
+This means that the data should be completely stored and cannot be passed on before passing it on to the next router.
+#### Queuing
+Since routers need to [[#Store and forward]], They have a limited queue in which they can store the packets and process them one by one.
+If this queue is full, the router is forced to drop it. causing packet loss.
+### Circuit switching
+Another approach that we might consider is circuit switching.